MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-latest-platform-update.md

 ---
 # required metadata

-title: Update Dynamics 365 Finance and Operations environment to the latest platform update
+title: Apply the latest platform update to your Dynamics 365 Finance and Operations environment
-description: This topic explains how to update your Microsoft Dynamics 365 for Finance and Operations platform version to the latest platform release.
+description: This topic explains how to apply the latest platform update to your Microsoft Dynamics 365 Finance and Operations Enterprise edition environment.
 author: tariqbell
 manager: AnnBe
 ms.date: 11/10/2017